hazelcast/hazelcast-jet/site/docs/architecture/distributed-computing.md

 There are two main types of edges:

-- *round-robin*: a load-balancing edge that sends items to tasklets in a round-robin fashion.
+- *round-robin:* a load-balancing edge that sends items to tasklets in a round-robin fashion.
 If a given queue is full, it tries the next one.
-- *partitioned*: computes the partition key of every item, which uniquely determines the destination tasklet.
+- *partitioned:* computes the partition key of every item, which uniquely determines the destination tasklet.
 Necessary for stateful keyed transformations like group-and-aggregate.